Generating Rectifiable Measures through Neural Networks: ReLU Neural Networks

-In this section, we give a brief overview of neural networks with ReLU activation function.
-We follow the expositions in \cite{elpegrbo21,gukupe20} and start with the definition of a ReLU activation function and a ReLU neural network. \begin{dfn} For every $m\in\naturals$ and $x\in \reals^m$, the ReLU activation function $\rho\colon \reals^m\to \reals^m$ is defined according to
+In this section, we provide a brief overview of neural networks with rectified linear unit (ReLU) activation function, following the expositions in \cite{elpegrbo21,gukupe20}. \begin{dfn} Fix $m\in\naturals$.
+The ReLU function $\rho\colon \reals^m\to \reals^m$ is defined as

 \end{dfn}